 A Different Kind of Master's Degree

-To help meet the increased demand, Georgetown’s School of Continuing Studies (SCS) offers a broad range of MPS degrees and Executive MPS degrees, and plans to add more based on the evolving needs of working professionals and employers.
+To help meet the increased demand, Georgetown’s School of Continuing Studies (SCS) offers a broad range of MPS degrees, and plans to add more based on the evolving needs of working professionals and employers.

 SCS currently offers MPS degrees in the following subject areas:

 Though all master’s degrees help increase a person’s ability to advance within his or her career, “what really sets job seekers apart is having in-depth knowledge that no other candidates have, and that comes from the type of skills conferred in a very specialized master’s program,” said Lisa Geraci, a Senior Consultant for EAB.
 “It’s no longer enough to be just a generalist.”

 How does an MPS degree differ from a “traditional” master’s degree?
 The answer speaks to both the types of students who enroll and the type of education they are receiving.

 First, the students: they are usually “nontraditional,” meaning not right out of college.
 They are, on average, a few years older.
 And perhaps most significantly, they are usually employed.
 But the term “working professionals,” while accurate, isn’t precise enough to describe their specific needs.
 Thus, EAB divides them into four groups:

 - Career Starters—Recent graduates seeking a professional degree before entering the workforce.
 (These, of course, do not fit the “nontraditional” or “working professional” designations.)

 - Career Changers—Mid-career adults seeking graduate degrees to move into new fields.

 - Career Advancers—Mid-career professionals seeking graduate degrees in order to earn a promotion or a raise.